Temperature and Turtle Hatchings

 - Thoroughly (use all possible options) test the outliers assumption.

 Continue with the data from above but with the outlier removed.
 You must remove the outlier using R code (not by removing it from the CSV file).
-Do not attempt a transformation with the data and do not check the assumptions again.
+Do not attempt a transformation with these data and do not check the assumptions again.

 - Test, at the 5% level, if the mean tetrahydrocortisone level differs among patients with different causes of Cushing’s Syndrome.

 - If a difference in means was identified, then (using an appropriate method) determine which group means differed significantly from each other.
-[Notes: Provide complete tabular AND graphical support for your answer.
+[Note: Provide complete tabular AND graphical support for your answer.
 Your graph should clearly articulate which groups differ and which do not.]

-- For any differences identified above, provide an appropriate statement describing the amount of difference (use CIs) between the group means.
+- For all differences in means identified above, provide an appropriate statement that describes the amount of difference (use CIs) between the group means.
 [Note: Refer to appropriate tabular results.
 Clearly identify which group had a larger mean.]

 - Write an overall conclusion about the effect of temperature on the days needed to hatch by these sea turtles.